-The course has been developed in conjunction with the ACCA to meet the requirements of both a Diploma in Professional Studies in Accounting and the ACCA Fundamental Skills syllabus.
-You will study a broad range of subjects including financial accounting, mangement accounting, financial management, taxation, auditing, law, quantitative techniques and economics - preparing you for a senior role in accounting.
+This course has been developed in conjunction with the ACCA to meet the requirements of both a Diploma in Professional Studies in Accounting and the ACCA Fundamental Skills syllabus.

-On completion, you will be able to apply to the ACCA for exemptions from their Fundamental Skills papers F4 to F9.
+On completion, you will be able to apply to the ACCA for exemptions from their Applied level papers.

 This course is offered on a part-time and full-time basis.